Bayesian Analysis of Rank Data with Covariates and Heterogeneous Rankers: Simulation Studies

 \subsection{Robustness of BARCM and BARCW under homogeneous setting}

-In contrast to the simulation with heterogeneous ranker qualities or opinions, we also simulated the BARC model under the homogeneous setting to verify the robustness of BARCM and BARCW.
-The simulation is the same as \ref{sec:simu_barcm} except that all rankers are from one component with equal qualities.
-Table \ref{acc_homo} shows the average clustering accuracy under different hyper-parameters.
-Figure \ref{fig_weights_homo} shows the histogram of the rankers' weights given by BARCW.
-Under this homogeneous setting, BARCM clustered the rankers into one group, and BARCW assigned the rankers' weights mostly near the maximum.
+In contrast to the simulation with heterogeneous rankers, we also simulated the BARC model under the homogeneous setting to verify the robustness of BARCM and BARCW, as well as BARCMW.
+The simulation is the same as Scenario I in Section \ref{sec:simu_barcm} except that all rankers are from one component with equal qualities.
+We fit the BARCW, BARCM and BARCMW models with hyperparameters $\tau_\alpha = 1$, $\tau_\beta = 10$, $\nu_\alpha = \nu_\beta = 3$, $a_\gamma = 2$ and $b_\gamma = 4$.
+The clustering accuracy for BARCM and BARCMW averaged over all 100 simulated datasets are respectively, 0.9996 and 1.
+Thus, both models classify the rankers into one cluster, i.e., the rankers have consist opinions.
+Figure \ref{fig:boxplot_weight}(c) shows the box plots of the posterior means of weights for all rankers from BARCW and BARCMW over all 100 simulated datasets.
+From Figure \ref{fig:boxplot_weight}(c), all rankers have similar qualities, which is consistent with the true data generation models.